sap-tutorials/Tutorials/tutorials/hcp-abh-test-locally/hcp-abh-test-locally.md

 ### You will learn
 - How to use command line tools like curl and jq with REST / OData APIs locally.

-You have already discovered the SAP API Business Hub and accomplished testing an API on the website.
+You have already discovered the SAP Business Accelerator Hub and accomplished testing an API on the website.
 In this tutorial, you will learn how to use command-line tools like curl and jq to test REST/OData APIs locally on your machine.

 ---